-Still a young course, and associated with a tribal casino, Salish Cliffs is a great, fun course, and easily one of the three best in the state.
+Associated with a tribal casino, Salish Cliffs is a great, fun course, albeit very challenging, and easily one of the three best in Washington.

 This course has hosted USGA and NCAA events, it's a classic northwest course with water, woods, and picturesque vistas everywhere.